mrc-ide/individual/joss/paper.md

 All processes can queue variable updates and schedule events in arbitrarily complex ways.

 Users can define processes in either R or C++.
-Processes are implemented as closures in R, and a `std::function` in C++.
-This gives users the flexibility to use tools in their respective ecosystems, test their processes in isolation, and trade off between development speed and performance.
+Processes are implemented with closures in R, and with `std::function` in C++.
+This gives users flexibility to use tools in their respective ecosystems, test their processes in isolation, and trade off between development speed and performance.